latex3/latex3.github.io/_posts/2022-06-14-issue35-of-latex2e-released.md

 LaTeX2e <2022-06-01> pre-release-0 (develop 2022-6-12 branch)
 L3 programming layer <2022-06-02>
 ```
 which is, of course, utter nonsense.
-So expect a patch release during the next days (it will be identical to the current one, except for a corrected banner, and a minor fix in for legacy Cyrillic code pages).
+So expect a patch release during the next days (it will be identical to the current one, except for a corrected banner, a minor fix in for legacy Cyrillic code pages, and a fix for `ltxdoc` if used with `csquotes`in the preamble).

 Happy LaTeXing
 --- Frank